moja-global/community-website/website/case-studies/powering-deforestation-prediction-using-artificial-intelligence.md

 |:--:|
 | Ground Truth (left) vs Model prediction (right) for Myanmar from 1995-2015 |

 For the Philippines, we obtained a best-case train AUC of 0.8316 and a test AUC of 0.7706.
 It was made possible after normalizing the dataset with global min-max values of the band values in the Philippines and including a Conv2D layer via permute.

 ## Conclusion

 The current scope of work successfully demonstrates the effectiveness of Conv-LSTM for accurately predicting forest cover change for Myanmar and the Philippines.
 The model aims at improving the performance of GHG estimation models, which rely on accurate deforestation prediction to estimate the GHG emissions from the land sector.
 International organizations like IPCC and local governments can utilize the results to estimate GHG emissions from the land-use sector.

 In the future, the project can include Spatio-temporal models, which might give good results, such as GAN-LSTMs.
 It also includes universal models that are trained for one country and can be extended to another country.
-We also have an added scope of working with an on-ground team in the region.
-We have sufficient satellite and forest-cover change data and combine ground reports with the satellite image data for better predictions.
+We also have an added scope of working with an on-ground team in the region with the satellite and forest-cover change data and combined ground reports for better predictions.